Simon-Karapetyan/code-examples/Javascript/wordByWord/README.md

-# Add text where you want word by word
+# You can add text word by word where you want